CSS-Electronics/canedge-influxdb-writer/README.md

 # Dashboard Writer - Push CAN Data to InfluxDB [BETA]

-This project lets you DBC decode CAN data from your CANedge into physical values - and push the data into a time series database.
+This project lets you DBC decode CAN data from your CANedge into physical values - and push the data into an InfluxDB database.
 From here, the data can be displayed via your own customized, open source Grafana dashboard.

-For the step-by-step guide to setting up your dashboard, see the [CANedge intro](https://canlogger.csselectronics.com/canedge-getting-started/log-file-tools/browser-dashboards).
+For the full step-by-step guide to setting up your dashboard, see the [CANedge intro](https://canlogger.csselectronics.com/canedge-getting-started/log-file-tools/browser-dashboards).

 ---